- About Us

 Martha grew up in Virginia and as an active Girl Scout was in an honor guard for Lou Henry Hoover, wife of the President.
 At this event she was invited to tea with Mrs. Hoover in the White House.
 She graduated from George Washington University with a BA in zoology.
 Martha and Edwin N. Hauber married on September 6, 1940.
 In October 1954 they and their three children moved to Bradenton in the family's boat.
 Martha enjoyed supporting her children with leadership roles in Girl Scouts and Cub Scouts.
 The family was active at Trinity United Methodist Church where she taught 3rd grade Sunday School for 25 years.
 Martha worked for Florida Health & Family Services helping foster children, doing adoptions and conducting custody studies.
 Her life-long interest was family genealogy.
 She authored one book on her Hamilton family and one on the Hauber family with research going into the 1500s.
 She was a 75 year member of the Daughters of the American Revolution and a Regent of the local Chapter.
 She also held membership in the FL Society of Mayflower Descendants, Colonial Dames of the XVII Century and the National Huguenot Society.
 In her later years she volunteered at the Palmetto Public Library.

-Martha was predeceased by her brother Robert Hamilton and her sister Dorothy (Hamilton) Miller and is survived by her brother Charles Hamilton; her children Nancy Valenti, Andrew (Teresa), and Martin (Peggy); her grandchildren Andrew, Edward, Michael, Heather, Stephen, Benjamin, Timothy, Jennifer, Julie, and Daniel; her stepgrandson William; and her 14 great-grandchildren.
+Martha was predeceased by her husband Edwin, her brother Robert Hamilton and her sister Dorothy (Hamilton) Miller and is survived by her brother Charles Hamilton; her children Nancy Valenti, Andrew (Teresa), and Martin (Peggy); her grandchildren Andrew, Edward, Michael, Heather, Stephen, Benjamin, Timothy, Jennifer, Julie, and Daniel; her stepgrandson William; and her 14 great-grandchildren.

 A memorial service will be held at Trinity UMC (Bradenton) on Saturday, September 30, 2017 at 11:00 am.
 Suggested organizations for memorial donations are the DAR and Trinity UMC.